 Cardiac transplantation is the primary therapy for patients with end-stage heart failure, who remain symptomatic despite optimal medical therapy.
-For carefully selected patients, heart transplantation offers markedly improved survival and quality of life (Alraies and Eckman, 2014).
+For carefully selected patients, heart transplantation offers markedly improved survival and quality of life (Alraies & Eckman, 2014).

 The most common indications for adult heart transplantation in the US for 2015 were cardiomyopathy (59.3%), coronary heart disease (35.0%) and congenital heart disease (3.2%) (Colvin et al., 2017).

 Older patients are increasingly being considered for transplantation.
-In addition, there have been small increases in the number of patients requiring mechanical circulatory support (MCS) prior to transplantation, and those who are evaluated for re-transplantation (Hunt and Haddad, 2008).
-Improvement in left ventricular assist devices has enabled their use as destination therapy for some patients with chronic heart failure, as well as a bridge to transplantation in others (Abraham and Smith, 2013).
+In addition, there have been small increases in the number of patients requiring mechanical circulatory support (MCS) prior to transplantation, and those being evaluated for re-transplantation (Hunt & Haddad, 2008).
+Improvement in left ventricular assist devices has enabled their use as destination therapy for some patients with chronic heart failure, as well as a bridge to transplantation in others (Abraham & Smith, 2013).

 Younger patients with complex congenital heart disease are also increasingly considered for transplantation.
 Worldwide the vast majority of transplant programmes carry out only a handful of paediatric heart transplants a year.
 In October 2017, the first international summit on controversies in paediatric end-stage heart failure and transplantation took place in Seattle.
 It is hoped that this is the first of many such conferences and the beginning of a collaborative process in this complex and controversial field (Chen et al. 2018).